DARK

 DARK also hosts Danish and international students for long- or short term studies and short-period visits.

-The Visitor Programme is an integral part of DARK.
-Visitors contribute to DARK science in a number of ways; they infuse ideas and stimulate activity, add their expertise to on-going projects, get inspired and develop projects.
+Visitors within science and art are an integral part of DARK.
+Visitors contribute to DARK science and art in a number of ways; they infuse ideas and stimulate activity, add their expertise to on-going projects, get inspired and develop projects.

-DARK's visitor program offers support for collaborators to come to DARK for short and long stays.
-In the past 10 years, DARK has hosted more than than 1000 visits from scientists all over the world.
+In the past 10 years, DARK has hosted more than than 1000 visits from scientists all over the world, for short or long stays.

 The prospective visitor's host (a scientific collaborator at DARK) will introduce the visitor to the scientific and non-scientific life at DARK.